 be reached during office hours.
 Fax 765-285-8765.
 Please allow up to 48

 Appeals from academic disqualification place the student on academic probation for the next term of enrollment.

-The student record is reassessed at the conclusion of the next term of enrollment and academic standards are applied.
+The student record is assessed at the conclusion of the each term of enrollment.

 Probation means that you are still required to meet university standards.

 All students who have fewer than 30 credits earned must receive at least a 2.0 for the next semester (2.1 for all students who have earned 30 or more credits).
 You should use all the resources available to you such as Learning Center, Advising, Counseling Center, and Division of Student Affairs to have a successful term.

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306